tenzir/tenzir/web/docs/understand/language/pipelines.md

 ![Operator Overview](operator-overview.excalidraw.svg)

 :::caution Work in Progress
-The above diagram shows the scope of our minimum viable product at launch time later this year.
-We are not fully there yet with our new pipeline execution engine.
-Most of the code exists already, but needs to moved into this new composable connector/format framework.
-Most of the transformations exist already (only `sort` and `inspect` are missing), but we haven't ported majority of formats and connectors yet.
-Until then, please consider this diagram for architectureal exposition only.
+The above diagram shows the scope that we are targeting for VAST v4.0.
+Some of the pictured operators, formats, and connectors are not yet implemented.
 :::

 ## Syntax